UBC-MDS/Credit_Card_Default_Prediction_Group13/doc/report.md

 </div>

-# Predictive Model
+## Predictive Model

 We are interested in finding clients who are likely to default on their next payment but falsely predicting a client will default can be costly in terms of customer loyalty.

 Therefore, we chose to build our model using the f1 score as our metric.

-The following models were tested and compared:
+The following models were tested with default hyperparameters and
+compared:

 - Decision Tree Classifier
 - K Neighbours Classifier